dhbw-loerrach-wds22a/db-setup-db/README.md

 ## Adding the Yelp Dataset
 1. Download the Yelp dataset from the official [Yelp Dataset page](https://www.yelp.com/dataset).
-2. Place the downloaded dataset in the `data` folder, which should be in the same directory as the scripts.
+2. Place the individual files from the downloaded dataset in the `data` folder, which should be in the same directory as the scripts.

 ## Configuration